tkarakai-gto/notes/redis_notes.md

 * Simple data recovery: `dump.rdb` can be copied into the filesystem of a stopped Redis instance, and when Redis starts, it will restore its state from it.
 * **NEVER** use even number of sentines.
 They might not be able to pick a new master when half of the sentinels vote for one and the other half for another node. **ALWAYS** use odd number of sentines, at least 3.

-### What happens during failover
+### Why you shouln't READ from Slaves

+...if you care about failover related downtimes.

 Source: https://www.youtube.com/watch?v=wdPqFa3ru6U&list=PL83Wfqi-zYZF1MDKLr5djmLYUI0woy1wi&index=48 and in writing http://lolpack.me/rediswhitepaper.pdf

+#### What happens during failover?

 Steps of failover -- 1GB in memory

 1. Master is unreachable
 1. Sentinels (as they discover that they haven't heard from Master for a while) will reach quorum and initiate failover -- 30 sec, configurable
 1. A Slave is elected as the new Master
+1. Master starts serving requests, but the Slave(s) not yet!
 1. The new Master does a full `BGSAVE` (dumps last known state to disk) -- ~9 sec
 1. The new Master syncs data to discoverable Slaves.
 During this time the Slaves are **NOT** serving traffic -- ~40 sec, over very fast Internet connection
 1. Slaves load data from disk into memory -- ~8 sec
 1. Slaves start serving traffic

+Downtime for Slaves:
-For 1GB of data that's ~1.5 min of down time.
+* For 1GB of data: ~1.5 min.

-For 5GB of data that's ~3 min of down time.
+* For 5GB of data: ~3 min.

-For 20GB of data that's ~12.5 min of down time!
+* For 20GB of data: ~12.5 min!

-For 40GB of data that's ~18 min of down time!!!
+* For 40GB of data: ~18 min!!!

 That's when people start asking "Why can't you just restart it??"...
 Well, restarting would do nothing, the loading from disk would happen there too...

+#### Conclusion

+Do NOT interact with Slaves if you care about failover related down times.
+Interact with Masters exclusively, for both READs and WRITEs.
+The Slaves will sync up in the background during failover.

 ## Further Reading